Your Recourse, My Loss? Algorithmic Recourse under Shared Constraints: Experiments

+where the Social Welfare is feasible under constraints defined in~\Cref{equ:first-optimization}.
+This ratio measures the fraction of the theoretically optimal individual welfare that the system achieves under capacity constraints.
+A value of 1 indicates that the system delivers the same aggregate welfare as if every seeker were matched to their highest-weight provider with no capacity limitations.
+A value below 1 quantifies the welfare loss introduced by capacity constraints and their distribution across providers.

-\Cref{fig:exp-C} illustrates the social welfare achieved with the capacity distribution returned by \Cref{alg:optimal_capacity} for each total capacity \(K\) as it increases.
+\paragraph{Results} \Cref{fig:exp-C} illustrates the social welfare achieved with the capacity distribution returned by \Cref{alg:optimal_capacity} for each total capacity \(K\) as it increases.
 The dashed red curve rises monotonically and meets the individual‐welfare upper bound (solid blue) exactly at the point \(K = n\).
 Beyond that, further capacity is non-essential, confirming the welfare gap would be zero in the case of finding the optimized distribution of capacities.

 \Cref{fig:exp-D} for Two-Moon dataset fixes \(K = n\) (with \(n = 8\)) and starts from an arbitrary reference capacity vector \( \hat{\mathbf k}=(2,4,1,1)\); the first stage of our framework then computes the best matching for this initial configuration as shown in the figure.
 Although every seeker is matched, the allocation falls short of the global individual welfare. \Cref{fig:exp-B} exposes the source of this gap.
-The next step of the algorithm finds each seeker’s best edge \(w_i^*\); distributing capacity according to \Cref{alg:optimal_capacity} and finds (\( \mathbf k^*=(0,2,4,4)\)).
-With this distribution, the system reaches the welfare upper bound, which closes the gap entirely.

-Finally, \Cref{fig:exp-F} shows the outcome of the cost-aware optimization that penalizes deviations from \(\hat{\mathbf k}\).
-The solver selects a softer move, \( \mathbf{\Tilde{k}} =(1,3,1,3)\) yet the matching in this setting retains 99.38\% of the global optimum.
-Hence, almost the full efficiency gain is achievable with limited system settings changes, demonstrating the practical value of our proposed framework.
+The next step of the algorithm finds each seeker’s best edge \(w_i^*\); distributing capacity according to \Cref{alg:optimal_capacity} and finds \( \mathbf k^*=(0,2,4,4)\).
+With this distribution, the system reaches the welfare upper bound, which closes the gap entirely. \Cref{fig:exp-F} shows the outcome of the cost-aware optimization that penalizes deviations from \(\hat{\mathbf k}\).
+The solver selects a softer move, \( \mathbf{k} =(1,3,1,3)\) yet the matching in this setting retains 0.9938 of the global optimum.
+Hence, almost the full efficiency gain is achievable with limited changes, demonstrating the practical value of our proposed framework.(\Cref{app:extra-exp} shows result of the same setting experiment with $\ell_1$ distance norm.)